Last updated on June 29th, 2020

 When he walked in and saw our landlady’s waffle maker on the counter, Lucas giddily exclaimed that he knew what on the menu: chicken and waffles.
 When I plated the crispy, juicy, sweet, and salty cheddar cornmeal waffle BLTA, he professed that I’d one-upped his expectations.
 I grew up on BLTs; in fact, my dad wanted it put on record that he didn’t just feed us milkshakes and popcorn when mom was out of town, but he also made a pretty badass BLT.
 True story.
 Swapping out bread for cheddar waffles, this BLTA (a for avocado) is unlike one I’ve ever eaten before.
-Even though your thighs probably wouldn’t be too happy if you ate this sandwich everyday, it’s a pretty mind-blowing combination to savor every once in a while.
-One that I’m sure my dad, BLT maker extraordinaire, is definitely drooling over right now (along with you and all of my other bacon-lovin’ friends…Zach, I’m looking at you).
+It’s a pretty mind-blowing combination.
+One that I’m sure my dad, BLT maker extraordinaire, is definitely drooling over right now (along with you and all of my other bacon-lovin’ friends…)

 Imagine biting down into a sweet and savory fluffy waffle with a salty crunch from perfectly oven-baked bacon.
 The tomatoes’ sweet, sour, and savory balance perfectly melds the seemingly opposing components, making every bite expose layers of complementary flavors you never thought possible.
-Now that I know waffles can taste this good, I’m lucky I don’t own a waffle iron or we’d eat this sinful special occasion sandwich way too often.
-For now, I’ll spend my time dreaming up new waffle sandwich combinations.
+I’ll nowspend my time dreaming up new waffle sandwich combinations.
 Maybe next time I’ll make a chocolate ganache and crispy bacon filled sweet waffle?
 Hungry yet?
 Thought so.
-Now go dust off the waffle maker and treat yourself to this strangely yummy sandwich.
+Now go dust off the waffle maker and treat yourself.

 Cheddar cornmeal waffle BLTAs (adapted from Martha Stewart)